Sonket19/New_Work/README.md

 - Generate memo drafts using configurable weightings with regeneration support.
 - Persist deal state in Firestore or in-memory storage when Firestore is not available.
-- Store memo DOCX artefacts and original uploads in a bucket-like directory.
+- Store memo DOCX artefacts and original uploads in Google Cloud Storage.
 - Download generated documents and original pitch decks.
 - Manage founder outreach invites and persist founder chat transcripts.